Los Angeles County Birding Spots

 D10.
 DOCKWEILER BEACH

 Highlights: Sea ducks, loons, grebes, pelicans, sandpipers, gulls, terns, Mew Gull seaward of parking lot south of Hyperion Water Reclamation Plant.
+Black & White-winged Scoters and Clark’s Grebe in small numbers during winter in the large offshore rafts.

 Habitat: Sandy beach, a few rock jetties, ocean.